coh516/elohim-date/README.md

 # warning

 This clock is the root of all language.
 A preamble to the book of its time.
 It is strictly for those that fear God and uphold the vegan oath of Elohim.
-The code prohibits consumption or usage of earth as technology: animal / insect / sea salt / root vegetables / mushrooms / most fermentations.
+The code prohibits consumption or usage of earth as technology: animal / insect / sea salt / root vegetables / mushrooms / most fermentations and inorganic chemicals.

 By reading on to the next section it is understood that the previous conditions are met.